Valuation rings as limits of complete intersection rings: Introduction

-In the idea of Zariski's Uniformization Theorem \cite{Z}, a recent result of B. Antieau, R. Datta \cite[Theorem 4.1.1]{AD} says that every perfect valuation ring of characteristic $p>0$ is a filtered union of its smooth ${\bf F}_p$-subalgebras.
-This result is an application of \cite[Theorem 1.2.5]{T} which relies on some results from \cite{J}.
-Also E. Elmanto and M. Hoyois proved that an absolute integrally closed valuation ring of residue field of characteristic $p>0$ is a filtered union of its regular finitely generated ${\bf Z}$-subalgebras (see \cite[Corollary 4.2.4]{AD}).
-We remind that a filtered direct limit (in other words a filtered colimit) is a limit indexed by a small category that is filtered (see \cite[002V]{SP} or \cite[04AX]{SP}).
+An inclusion $V \subset V'$ of valuation rings is an \emph{immediate extension} if it is local as a map of local rings and induces isomorphisms between the value groups and the residue fields of $V$ and $V'$.
+We recall that a filtered colimit is a limit indexed by a small category that is filtered (see \cite[002V]{SP} or \cite[04AX]{SP}).
 A filtered union is a filtered direct limit in which all objects are subobjects of the final colimit, so that in particular all the transition arrows are monomorphisms.

-It is well known that if the fraction field extension of an immediate extension $V\subset V'$ is finite and $p>0$ then $V'$ could be not a filtered direct limit of smooth $V$-algebras as shows \cite[Example 3.13]{Po1} inspired from \cite{O} (see also \cite[Remark 6.10]{Po1}).
-After seeing \cite[Theorem 6.2]{KT} (see also \cite{T1}, \cite{T2}) we understood that in general we should expect that $V'$ is a filtered union of its complete intersection $V$-subalgebras.
-This is done in Theorem \ref{t}.
+The above theorem does not hold when the valuation ring extension is algebraic and contains a field of positive characteristic (see \cite[Example 3.13]{Po1} inspired from \cite{O} and \cite[Remark 6.10]{Po1}), but we got the following result.

+\begin{Theorem}\cite[Theorem 4]{P3} Let $V\subset V'$ be an immediate extension of valuation rings containing a field and $K\subset K'$ its fraction field extension.
+If $K'=K(x)$ for some algebraically independent system of elements $x$ over $K$ then $V'$ is a filtered union of smooth $V$-subalgebras of $V'$. \end{Theorem}